Flat-band many-body localization and ergodicity breaking in the Creutz ladder: Appendix A. System size dependence of LSA

-In the level spacing analysis (LSA), the results slightly depend on the system size.
-In our numerical simulation, the system size is limited to $L=16$, and $N=4$ (filling 1/8 case).
-In the LSA, as mentioned in the main text, we employ the unfolding method to obtain a clear probability distribution.
-As a specific example, we show the system-size dependence for the non-interacting flat-band case, as presented in Fig.~\ref{sup1} (a).
+We calculate the statistical distribution by using the unfolded level spacing method.
+Here, we show its system-size dependence for the non-interacting flat-band case in Fig.~\ref{sup1} (a).
 For the $L=8$ case, the shape of the probability distribution is different from that of the Poisson distribution.
 The value of $P(s)$ near $s\sim 0$ tends to increase for a small system size.
-On increasing the system size up to $L=16$, the shape of the probability distribution is reasonably Poisson-like.
-Based on this tendency, we expect that for larger system sizes, the probability distribution approaches the exact Poisson distribution.
-Therefore, for the non-interacting flat-band system, the AL is expected to be clearly observed for a large system size.
+On increasing the system size up to $L=16$, the probability distribution can be regarded as Poisson-like.
+From this result, we expect that for larger system sizes, the probability distribution approaches the exact Poisson distribution.
+Therefore, for the non-interacting flat-band system, localization can be clearly observed for a large system size.
 Such a system-size dependence is also exhibited for the interacting case.
 Figure~\ref{sup1} (b) shows the system-size dependence of the LSA for the $V=1$ case.
-Compared with the non-interacting case, the increasing tendency of $P(s)$ in the vicinity of $s\sim 0$ in small systems is weak.
+Compared with the non-interacting case, the increasing tendency of $P(s)$ in the vicinity of $s\sim 0$ is weak in small systems.
 However, the probability distribution deviates from the exact Poisson distribution.
 On increasing the system size up to $L=16$, the probability distribution approaches the Poisson distribution.